ttu/dotnet-fake-json-server/README.md

 ETag: "5yZCXmjhk5ozJyTK4-OJkkd_X18"
 ```

+#### Caching of unchanged resources

-If request containts _If-None-Match_ header, its value is compared to the reponse and if the value matches to response's checksum then `304 Not Modified` is returned.
+If request containts `If-None-Match` header, header's value is compared to the response's body and if the value matches to body's checksum then `304 Not Modified` is returned.

 ```sh
 $ curl -H "If-None-Match: \"5yZCXmjhk5ozJyTK4-OJkkd_X18\"" 'http://localhost:57602/api/users?age=40'